 Knecht Ruprecht (or farmhand Ruprecht), has his origin in Germany and is a companion of Saint Nicholas (or Father Christmas).
 He seems to know if you've been bad or good.
-Knecht Ruprecht carries with him a bundle of switches and a sack filled with candies (for those who have been good).
+Knecht Ruprecht carries with him a bundle of switches and a sack filled with treats (for those who have been good).

 A group of children have just completed building birdhouses in the Saturday afternoon workshop up on the second floor.
 They are telling Knecht Ruprecht all about it.

 Experience the unique sounds of Klaus' original hand-cranked street organ.
 Ask him about the origin that goes back to the eighteenth century.
 Have your picture taken with him and his friendly (stuffed) monkey.

 Exerpt from Kitchener Post - De Boer’s treasures - By John De Boer